 In 2014, Google and Millward Brown Digital conducted a study on the research and purchase habits among B2B decision-makers.
 That study revealed that 71% of B2B researchers start their research with a generic search (instead of a branded search).

 As Google itself said, “They’re looking for [a] product first, not for you.
-On the same subject : How to Write a Great Listicle Post in 10 Steps.”
+On the same subject : Simon White SEO discuss Google RankBrain and BERT.”

 Reason 2.
 Because people are searching for what you do

 Even if your product is really niche, people are likely still searching for it in one way or another.
-See the article : Beginner’s Guide to SEO Success.
+This may interest you : The Website Migration Guide You Need To Read.